rhaleblian/backstep/README.md

 4. if works, try to build it
 5. if not, estimate the delta and make notes: update the SCOREBOARD and the save the error messages

+SCOREBOARD.md tracks what builds have been tried and what the toolchain and support tools are.

 ## Which version of a package do we use???!

 @rhaleblian 's rule of thumb: